-2. Improved mean-field approximation (IMF)
+2. Improved mean-field approximation

 We expect that for large values of q the SMF approximation begins to fail.
-The reason lies in the fact that implicit in Eq.
+The reason is that implicit in Eq.
 (32) there are more terms which depend on S_m .
-For example, in the case q=2 we have such terms as which clearly depends on S_m .
+For example, in the case q = 2 we have such terms as which clearly depend on S_m .
 The number of such terms increases with q.
 Furthermore, for full interactions between all pairs of particles, Eq.
 (37) does not reproduce the behavior of the Wigner surmise.
-Consequently, we must formulate an improved mean-field approximation (IMF hereafter).
+Consequently, we must formulate an improved mean-field approximation (IMF).
 After some algebra, it is possible to write Eq.
 (31) as